 How do you make a pinto egg?

-In some, whole weeks are spent, working several hours a day.
-First the motive is drawn, the egg is cooked and, In hot to "hold" the color, apply the ink, watercolor, dye ...
-Then varnish so that the color lasts even if they are handled all the time.
+In some, entire weeks are spent, working several hours a day.
+First the egg is boiled and, In hot so that it "grabs" the motif is drawn and the color is applied: India ink, watercolor, dye...
+Then they are varnished so that the color lasts even if they are handled all the time.

 En The Pola, the technique is clear and that, over the years, different ways of painting have been developed.
 Cooked they endure years and years, but there are those who prefer to empty them so that they are eternal.
 Only a few years ago, the reasons to draw They were traditional in most cases, with typically Asturian scenes.
 But they have evolved towards an amazing variety.
 There are eggs that have been painted the Guernica, Las Meninas of Velázquez or the romantic scenes of Gustav Klimt.
 Authentic works of art, very reliable reproductions in the shape of an egg.

 Although they are also painted protagonists of children's series, Scenes of cult movies, characters of cinematographic sagas, Symbols regional, also universal, brands, logos ...
 They are tuned also the eggs with beads and accessories looking for a more innovative point that does not remain only in the shell.
 There are those who follow Pysanky style, and decorates them with beeswax and natural dyes, or who emphasizes the drawings with a lifelong rotring.
 And although the Chinese ink it is the most used, they are also painted gouache, with gouache, oil, watercolors, pen...
 Most of the time they wear on the back a caption, poetry or witty phrase.
 Because we are talking about aspirational eggs: they want to make us laugh, chat, think, even dream.